-- To large saucepan, heat 2 tablespoons of olive oil on medium heat.
-Saute shrimp for 2-3 minutes.
+- In a large saucepan, heat 2 tablespoons of olive oil on medium heat.
+Saute shrimp for 2-3 minutes (if adding shrimp).

-- Add red pepper flake and corn to shrimp, cook for 2-3 minutes or until shrimp is cooked.
+- Add red pepper flake and corn to pan, cook for 2-3 minutes or until shrimp is cooked.
 Turn heat to low, fold in pasta, pesto, and 1 cup of reserved pasta water.